inflearn logo

 • You don't know how to handle swap files created after an abnormal termination.

-Recommended for the following people.
+We recommend this to the following people.

-This course is suitable for the following people.
+This course is suitable for the following people:

 • Those who are learning Linux for the first time